grace-ac/grace-ac.github.io/_posts/2026-09-14-oysterwater-chem-log.md

 All other tanks are good I think.

 **NOTE**: The API test strips are all used up, but I found another brand water test strips that also test for pH, nitrite, nitrate and alk, so I used those.
+Tetra Brand EasyStrips.

 | Test    | Blue Tank Left | Blue Tank Right | Yellow Tank Left                                | Yellow Tank Right |
 |---------|----------------|-----------------|-------------------------------------------------|-------------------|